CEXT-Dan/PyRx/CONTRIBUTING.md

 1. If applicable, prefix the title with the relevant component name. (examples: "[Docs] Fix typo", "[Profile] Fix missing avatar")

 ```
-[TAG] Short summary of changes in 50 chars or less
+[#000] Short summary of changes in 50 chars or less

 Add a more detailed explanation here, if necessary.
 Possibly give
 some background about the issue being fixed, etc. The body of the